openpolitics/groupthink/README.md

 ### Enable the nightly tasks

 Visit the Heroku dashboard for your app, and on the "Resources" tab, choose the Heroku Scheduler.
-Add a new job, `rake update`, on a free dyno on a daily schedule.
-It's probably sensible to set the update time sometime in the small hours of the morning.
+Add a new job, `rake nightly`, on a free dyno on a daily schedule.
+It's probably sensible to run it sometime in the small hours of the morning.

-This task will update all proposals each night, and make sure that time checks are correct.

-If you would like to enable automatic merging of proposals, you can also add `rake merge`.
-We suggest running `rake merge` *before* `rake update` so that once proposals are passed, they don't auto-merge straight away, but the next night instead.
+This task will run the following tasks, in this order:

+ * `rake merge`: merges any proposals that have been passed
+ * `rake close`: closes any proposals that are over the maximum age
+ * `rake update`: reloads data from github, counts votes, and performs time checks.

+Because `update` is run last, proposals will be marked as passed or dead, and only closed or merged on the next run of the rake task.
+If run nightly, this gives 24 hours of grace before automatic actions are taken.

 ### Enable automatic deployment